-The CARB did not dwell on the land value evidence or rebuttal.
+The CARB did not dwell on the land value evidence.
 The Board has determined that the subject property should be assessed using the income approach to value.
+In the application of that approach, the Board finds that the resulting value indicator is much the same as the assessment.